Variable Selection for Kernel Two-Sample Tests: Formulation

+where $H_{i,j}, i,j\in[n]$ are defined in \eqref{Eq:H:i:j}.
+Since the optimization over a fraction in \eqref{Eq:fractional:program} is difficult to handle, we introduce a regularization hyper-parameter $\lambda>0$~(which can be tuned by cross-validation in practice) and propose to solve the new optimization problem instead:

+The rationale behind problem~\eqref{Eq:formula:MMD:opt:revision} is that, by properly tuning the regularizer $\lambda>0$, we balance the trade-off between maximizing the testing statistic and minimizing its variance, which amounts to approximately optimizing the testing power criteria in \eqref{Eq:fractional:program}.

+The hyper-parameter $\lambda$ is tuned using the following cross-validation procedure: We take a set of candidate choices of $\lambda$, denoted as $\{0.1, 0.5, 1, 2, 5\}$, and split the dataset into $50\%$ training and $50\%$ validation datasets.
+For each choice of hyper-parameters, we use the training dataset to obtain the optimal coefficient vector and examine its hold-out performance on the validation dataset, which is quantified as the negative of the p-value for two-sample tests between two collections of samples in the validation dataset.
+We finally specify the hyper-parameter as the one with the highest value of hold-out performance.

-Based on the proposed \Jie{variable selection} framework, we present a kernel two-sample test in the following.
-We split the data points into training and testing datasets.
-We first use the training set to obtain the \Jie{selection coefficient} that optimally identifies the difference between two groups.
-Next, we perform the permutation test on testing data points that are projected based on the trained \Jie{selection coefficient}.
+Using the proposed variable selection framework, we present a kernel two-sample test as follows.
+The data points are divided into training and testing datasets.
+Initially, the training set is utilized to obtain the selection coefficient that optimally identifies the differences between the two groups.
+Next, a permutation test is performed on the testing data points, projected based on the trained selection coefficient.
+The threshold for this permutation test is calibrated by bootstrapping following~\citep[Section~5]{Gretton12} and \citep{arcones1992bootstrap}.
 The detailed algorithm is presented in Algorithm~\ref{Alg:permutation:test}.
-This test is guaranteed to exactly control the type-I error~\citep{good2013permutation} because we evaluate the $p$-value of the test via the permutation approach.
+This test is guaranteed to control the type-I error~\citep{good2013permutation} because we evaluate the $p$-value of the test via the permutation approach.
+In the following sections, we discuss how to solve the optimization problem~\eqref{Eq:formula:MMD:opt:revision} with linear and quadratic kernels, respectively.
+In the subsequent sections, we develop algorithms for solving the MMD optimization problem and then establish statistical testing power guarantees for our proposed framework.

-The choice of kernel function $K_z(\cdot,\cdot)$ largely influences the performance of \Jie{variable selection} and two-sample test.
-The key to picking a valid kernel is to make the optimal value of the population counterpart of the formulation~\eqref{Eq:formula:MMD:opt} non-vanishing.
-Otherwise, in any direction will the population MMD statistic leads to the same value, indicating the constructed kernel is not powerful enough for the \Jie{variable selection} task.
-In the following subsection, we will consider a simple linear kernel, demonstrating it may not achieve satisfactory performance for general distributions.
-In Section~\ref{Sec:alg:quad} and \ref{Sec:alg:exp}, we will discuss more advanced quadratic and Gaussian kernels, respectively.
-Those three types of kernels are specified in the following: \paragraph{Linear Kernel: }consider $\phi(x,y;z)=zxy$ and $\psi(x)=x$ in \eqref{Eq:expression:kernel:general}: